-2. Notice of Award.
+b.
+Notice of Award.

-A Notice of Financial Assistance Award (NFAA) issued by the contracting officer is the authorizing award document.
-The initial funding NFAA normally includes, either as an attachment or by reference: 1.
+An Assistance Agreement issued by the contracting officer is the authorizing award document.
+The initial funding Assistance Agreement normally includes, either as an attachment or by reference: 1.
 Special Terms and Conditions; 2.
 General Terms and Conditions for DOE SBIR and STTR grants; 3.
-Application as approved by DOE/NNSA.; 4.
+Application as approved by DOE/NNSA; 4.
 National Policy Assurances to be incorporated as award terms; 5.
-Budget Summary; 6.
-Federal Assistance Reporting Checklist and Instructions, which identifies the reporting requirements; and 7.
+Budget Summary; 6 Federal Assistance Reporting Checklist and Instructions, which identifies the reporting requirements; and 7.
 DOE assistance regulations at 10 CFR Part 600.
-The subsequent amendment normally includes the Budget Summary.